abr/abr.github.io/_products/02-board.md

 ---
-layout: product
 title: ABRain Board
-anchor: board
+slug: board
 img: fpga-board1.jpg
-loc: products/02-board/
 pitch: >
   Grab the first and only commercially available reprogrammable neuromorphic hardware.
 ---

 ABRain board allows you to *own* and use a piece of the neuromorphic revolution.

 ABRain board implements a learning, spiking neural network that you can directly program from within [Nengo]({{ site.baseurl }}/products/nengo.html).